-Buddy Green is entering his 12th season as the defensive coordinator and secondary coach at the Naval Academy.
-He has been an integral part of a staff that has brought the Midshipmen back into the national spotlight with an 83-45 (.648) record over the last 10 years, that includes nine bowl games and eight Commander-In-Chief's Trophies.
-This past spring he was inducted into the Gaston County Hall of Fame.
+Buddy Green is entering his 13th season as the defensive coordinator and secondary coach at the Naval Academy.
+He has been an integral part of a staff that has brought the Midshipmen back into the national spotlight with a 92-49 (.652) record over the last 11 years, that includes 10 bowl games and nine Commander-In-Chief's Trophies.

 Green helped lead Navy to an 8-5 record in 2012 and a berth in the Kraft Fight Hunger Bowl.
 Navy defeated Air Force, 28-21, in overtime and Army, 17-13, to win the Commander-In-Chief's Trophy.

 Green's defense finished 19th in the country in red zone defense, allowing just 37 scores in 50 opportunities.

 Navy compiled a 5-7 record in 2011 that included a series record 10th-straight victory over Army.
 Navy played seven teams that finished with a winning record and six that went to bowl games.
 The Mids finished 15th in the nation in turnover margin (+0.8).

 The Mids posted an impressive 9-4 record in 2010, defeated Army for a series-record ninth-consecutive time, defeated Notre Dame in consecutive seasons for only the third time in school history and appeared in a school-record eighth-consecutive bowl game